Asian Banking School Logo

 Learning Objective: Understand the potential of blockchain technology in enhancing corporate governance practices within the banking sector

-Blockchain technology has emerged as a disruptive force in the financial industry, offering the ability to validate information automatically while maintaining the confidentiality of data.
+Blockchain technology has emerged as a strong force in the financial industry, offering the ability to validate information automatically while maintaining the confidentiality of data.
 Key stakeholders in the financial industry, including regulators and central banks, are actively investing in this innovative technology.
 This session aims to provide a comprehensive overview of the role and implications of blockchain within the context of banking and finance.
 Participants will be introduced to the essential technical concepts of blockchain and their real-world applications.
 The session will further explore the potential impact of blockchain on the existing framework of financial services, corporate governance structures, and regulatory environments.

 Afternoon Session:

-Friday, 6 September 2024
+Friday, 11 September 2026

 Programme at a glance